-The Airbus A220 is known for its modern cabin and passenger-friendly amenities, especially its in-flight entertainment (IFE).
-A frequent question from travelers is whether AirPlay works on the A220.
-Below, we break down what the aircraft’s IFE typically offers, how device connectivity works onboard, and what to expect when it comes to AirPlay.
+The Airbus A220 is known for its modern cabin and passenger-friendly amenities, particularly its in-flight entertainment (IFE).
+A common question from travelers is whether Apple AirPlay works on the A220.
+Below we explain what A220 IFE typically offers, how device connectivity generally works onboard, and what to expect regarding AirPlay.

 In-Flight Entertainment Systems on the A220

-The A220’s cabin and IFE are highly customizable and can differ by airline and even by individual aircraft.
+The A220’s cabin and IFE are highly configurable and vary by airline and even by individual aircraft.
 For an overview of the platform’s flexibility, see Airbus’s A220 family page. airbus.com

 Here’s what some major operators provide:

-- Air Canada: Each seat features a personal touchscreen with a wide selection of movies, TV, and music, plus in-seat power and USB ports for charging. aircanada.com
+- Air Canada: Many A220 seats include personal touchscreens with a wide selection of movies, TV, and music, plus in-seat power and USB ports for charging. aircanada.com

 - Delta Air Lines: Many A220 flights feature Delta Studio®, offering hundreds of free movies, TV shows, music, and podcasts on seatback screens, along with USB power at the seat.
 Availability can vary by route and aircraft. delta.com

-Note: Features can vary by airline, route, and aircraft tail number.
+Note: Features change by airline, route, and even tail number.
 Always check your carrier’s aircraft page or seat map for the most current details.

 AirPlay Functionality on the A220

-AirPlay is Apple’s wireless streaming protocol that lets you mirror or stream content between Apple devices. apple.com At this time, there is no indication that A220 seatback systems natively support media streaming via AirPlay.
-While some airlines offer “personal device pairing,” this typically enables your phone to act as a remote or controller rather than to stream protected video directly to the seatback screen.
+AirPlay is Apple’s wireless streaming protocol for mirroring or streaming content between Apple devices. apple.com Most A220 seatback systems do not natively accept AirPlay or similar inbound media streams from passengers’ personal devices.
+Where “personal device pairing” is offered, it typically allows your phone to act as a remote, input device, or controller—not to stream DRM-protected video directly to the seatback display.

 Device Connectivity Options

-Even without AirPlay, the A220 provides several useful ways to stay powered and connected:
+Even if AirPlay to the seatback isn’t available, the A220 often offers useful ways to stay powered and entertained:

-- USB ports: Most A220 seats include USB ports for charging phones and tablets (some airlines are adding USB‑C alongside USB‑A). aircanada.com
+- USB ports: Most A220 seats include USB ports for charging phones and tablets.
+Some airlines are also adding USB‑C alongside USB‑A. aircanada.com

-- Personal device pairing: On systems such as Thales AVANT, you can pair your phone to use it as a remote or game controller.
-This is not the same as streaming via AirPlay. thalesgroup.com
+- Personal device pairing: Systems such as Thales AVANT let you pair a smartphone to act as a remote or controller, but this is different from streaming video via AirPlay. thalesgroup.com

-- Bluetooth audio: Some A220s now support Bluetooth headphone pairing directly with the seatback screen, allowing you to use your own wireless headphones.
-Check the seatback menu or your airline’s aircraft page for availabilityhttps://www.ir.jetblue.com/news/news-details/2025/JetBlue-Retires-Embraer-E190-Completes-Transition-to-Next-Generation-Airbus-A220-300/default.aspx. jetblue.com
+- Bluetooth audio: Some A220s support Bluetooth headphone pairing directly with the seatback screen, so you can use your own wireless headphones.
+Check the seatback menu or your airline’s aircraft page for availability. jetblue.com

 Tips for Watching Your Own Content

-- Download before you go: Save movies, shows, and playlists to your device for offline viewing in apps like Netflix, Prime Video, or Apple TV before boarding.
-For example, see Netflix’s guide to offline downloads: help.netflix.com
+- Download before you go: Save movies, shows, and playlists to your device for offline viewing in apps such as Netflix, Prime Video, or Apple TV before boarding.
+For details on offline downloads see Netflix’s guide: help.netflix.com

-- Bring the right headphones: Most seats have a 3.5 mm jack; carry wired earbuds or a small Bluetooth transmitter that plugs into the jack if your seatback doesn’t support native Bluetooth.
+- Bring the right headphones: Most seats still have a 3.5 mm jack; carry wired earbuds or a small Bluetooth transmitter that plugs into the jack if the seatback doesn’t support native Bluetooth.

 Conclusion

-The Airbus A220 delivers a polished entertainment experience with seatback screens, ample charging options, and—on some airlines—handy extras like Bluetooth audio and device pairing.
+The Airbus A220 offers a polished entertainment experience with seatback screens, ample charging options, and — on some operators — extras like Bluetooth audio and personal device pairing.
 However, native AirPlay streaming to the seatback is not currently supported.
-For the best experience, use the onboard IFE, download your own content in advance, and check your airline’s specific A220 features before you fly.
+For the smoothest experience, use the onboard IFE or an airline’s BYOD streaming service, download content ahead of time, and confirm your carrier’s specific A220 features before you fly.